AbuTalha3/Rock-Climbing-Competition-Fixture/README.md

 ### Prerequisites

-In order to run this project you may need:
+In order to run this project you may need the following:

 - **` Visual Studio Code`**
 - **`Live server Extension`**